Locked-chess-official/Locked-chess-official.io/README.md

 		-- -- -- -- -- -- -- -- -- -- -- --
 		-- -- -- -- -- -- -- -- -- -- -- --
 	2 .
 Black first .
 Two player take turns , and each operation should be divided into the following 5 steps :
 		① .
-Choose a direction from 'up' , 'down' , 'left' , 'right' to move all of the operater's chesses .
+Choose a direction from 'up' , 'down' , 'left' , 'right' to move all of the operater's chesses one square .
 		② .
-Choose a direction that perpendicular to the last direction chosen to move all of the operater's chesses .
+Choose a direction that perpendicular to the last direction chosen to move all of the operater's chesses one square .
 		③ .
 Choose one operater's  chess .
 		④ .
-Choose a direction from 'up' , 'down' , 'left' , 'right' to move the chosen chess .
+Choose a direction from 'up' , 'down' , 'left' , 'right' to move the chosen chess one square .
 		⑤ .
-Choose a direction that perpendicular to the last direction chosen to move the chosen chess .
+Choose a direction that perpendicular to the last direction chosen to move the chosen chess one square .
 	3 .
 When moving , the chesses shouldn't be moved to the other chesses'position or be out of the board .
 	4 .
 When the operater now can't take any operations , the other win .